Aging: Challenges for Clinicians

 Aging: Challenges for Clinicians is a 3-hour online continuing education (CE) course that provides a review of the aging process, illustrating potential challenges and effective solutions.

-Americans are living longer and there are proportionately more older adults than in previous generations due to the post-World War II baby boom.
-Many Americans are now living into their eighties and beyond.
+There are proportionately more older adults living now than in previous generations due to the post-World War II baby boom.
+Americans are also living longer, well into their eighties, nineties, and beyond.
 In healthcare, the volume of older people may soon outnumber the supply of healthcare professionals trained in geriatrics.
+Therefore, it is vital that healthcare professionals be familiar with the challenges of aging if they are to effectively treat this population.

 This online course provides instant access to the course materials (PDF download) and CE test.
 The course is text-based (reading) and the CE test is open-book (you can print the test to mark your answers on it while reading the course document).